jagprog5/dev-guide/README.md

 Always be open to feedback and discussion on your work.
 Always try to understand others' perspectives, and in turn, explain your perspective to them.
-A long comment is indicative of _interest_.
+A long comment is indicative of the reviewer's _interest_ in the subject.

 In line with the above: when giving feedback, try to be concise and write with a suggestive or question form.
 "Have you considered... ?"